pablobd/ContinuousControl-D4PG/Report.md

 * gradient clipping is used on the critic network to further stabilize learning,
 * the Critic network with 33 input units (state size), hidden layers of 128, 64, 64 + 4 (action size) and 32 units, and an output layer of 1 unit,
 * the Actor network has an input layer of 33 units (state size), two hidden layer of 64 and 32 units, and an output layer of 4 units (action size),
+* batch-norm for all layers taking in state and their consequent layers in Actor and critic (but not for those which also take in action),
 * noise dampening, with a function of the average score, so that when the average score approaches the maximum score of 40, the noise amplitude reduces.

 The following values of the hyperparameters are used: